The US announces that it will sell the first 18 million barrels of oil from its strategic reserve

 The quantity for sale was already approved by Congress in 2018.
 The rest of the barrels will be offered in the coming months.

 The news comes after the current Administration decided last month to release some 50 million barrels of crude from its reserves in an attempt to lower prices.
-Despite this, the immediate effect of the measure was counterproductive for the prices of ‘black gold’, exceeding 86 dollars per barrel, the highest figure in seven years, says Reuters.
+Despite this, the immediate effect of the measure was counterproductive for ‘black gold’ prices, exceeding $ 86 per barrel, the highest figure in seven years, Reuters says.

 The November decision was coordinated with other major oil consumers such as Japan, South Korea, the United Kingdom, China and India.
 In this way, the US Government tried to respond to the refusal of the member countries of the Organization of Petroleum Exporting Countries (OPEC) and their allies to significantly increase production.